False Data Injection Threats in Active Distribution Systems: A Comprehensive Survey: Literature Review Methodology

 \section{Literature Review Methodology}

 This work covers a comprehensive survey and review of several independent studies on FDI threats in active distribution systems.
-Therefore, within this section, we provide an overview of our systematic literature search and selection process.
+Therefore, within this section, we provide an overview of our systematic literature search and selection process as shown in Figure \ref{gigsurmey}.